jdrinoca/Finite-Element/README.md

 ### User's Guide
 #### Background
-This program solves for displacement and stress of frame members using equations found chapters 3 and 5 of "A First Course in the Finite Element Method" by Daryl L. Logan.
+This program solves for the displacement and stress of frame elements using equations found in chapters 3 and 5 of "A First Course in the Finite Element Method" by Daryl L. Logan.

 The displacement calculations account for plane strain in the elements, and require the element materials [modulus of elasticity](https://en.wikipedia.org/wiki/Elastic_modulus) (E) as well as cross sectional area (A) of the element, and it's [area moment of inertia](https://en.wikipedia.org/wiki/List_of_second_moments_of_area) (I).

 Stress calculations *do not* account for plane stress, and simply rely on [Hooke's Law](https://en.wikipedia.org/wiki/Hooke's_law).

 #### Navigation
-text
+All of the navigation is done through the mouse.
+Scrolling the mouse wheel will zoom in and out, and holding and dragging middle-mouse will pan the display to where you want.

 #### Creating a Structure
 text

 #### Solving
-text
+With a completed structure, you're free to solve.
+Click the "Solve" button in the top left, and you'll see a few things change.
+First, the original structure is translucent, and a new deformed structure is visible.
+Nodes are now colormapped to their absolute displacement, and elements are colormapped to their stress values.
+The colormap is visible to the right, and provides some context values for the colormapping.
+In both cases, red indicates the maximum value pink the minimum.

+In a lot of cases, the displacement is imperceptible relative to the size of the structure.
+For this reason, I have included a "Gain" slider in the bottom right, above the "Reset Solution" button.
+In solved mode, the Gain slider can be moved to multiply the displacement of each node.
+This allows for better qualitative analysis.
+The slider maxes out at 10,000x.

+To exit solved mode and return to the structure editor, simply click the "Reset Solution" button in the bottom right.

-#### Saving and Loading
+#### Saving and Importing
 text

 ---